Darwin Core conceptual model

 The DwC‑CM does not prescribe an ontology of formal predicates for the relationships between classes.
 Instead, it uses natural‑language labels to convey semantic intent.

 The DwC-CM does not prescribe the implementation of systems based on Darwin Core using any particular technology.
 The model is not a strict blueprint for system design; instead, it is a reference framework that can be applied in whole or in part.
+An implementation can include entities and relationships that are not in the Conceptual Model.
+This includes using a less strict cardinality than is suggested by a predicate in this document, if warranted.
 Different system architectures may realize the model in different ways—for example:

 • A relational database or tabular data publishing schema may represent relationships through joins across normalized tables.

-• A document-oriented approach may choose to embed related classes as nested objects within a record.
+• A document-oriented approach may choose to embed related classes as nested objects within a record rather than by linking separate records.

-• A graph database may emphasize relationships as explicit links between nodes.
+• A graph database may represent relationships as explicit links between nodes.

-By clarifying the conceptual relationships between Darwin Core classes, the DwC-CM helps implementers understand which connections are essential and the cardinalities involved, to help ensure they are correctly adapted in specific technical environments.
+By clarifying the conceptual relationships between Darwin Core classes, the DwC-CM helps implementers understand which connections are essential and the minimum cardinalities involved so that implementations are fundamentally consistent and correctly adapted in specific technical environments.

 1.2 Audience (non-normative)